BRINGING BABY HOME

 It was the most surreal feeling, bringing a baby home.
-Kyle and I and our doula Lacey left for the hospital on the 16th and we came back home with another little tiny human being.
+Kyle and I and our doula Lacey left for the hospital on July 16th and we came back home with a little tiny human being.
 He was real.
 I could finally see his little face, toes and fingers.

-I remember unswaddling him for the first time ever with Kyle, Oliver just put his little arms up instantly and our hearts just exploded into little pieces.
+I remember unswaddling him for the first time ever with Kyle.
+Oliver just put his little arms up instantly and our hearts just exploded into little pieces.
 That vision and memory will stay engraved in my mind and heart forever.
 I dressed him for the first time in his little white onesie that I had debated for a while during my nesting hours if it was going to be his FIRST outfit ever.

 You wait for such a long time, imagine and picture a little nugget that will be part of your life forever that when that moment comes, it’s completely magical and completely out of this world.

-we set him in the car seat and we were on our way.
+We set him in the car seat and we were on our way.
 I was so nervous in the car and yet so excited.
-I kept picturing him in our apartment, in his nursery, like “what is this going to look like” that feeling that he is going to enter that place where he will grow up for a certain amount of time for the first time.
-I am aware that I keep saying for the “first time” but It’s bunch of pretty insane FIRSTS to go through.
-They are all coming to fruition in that particular moment.
+I kept picturing him in our apartment, in his nursery, like “what is this going to look like?”
+That feeling that he is going to enter that place where he will grow up for a certain amount of time for the first time.
+I am aware that I keep saying for the “first time” but it’s a bunch of pretty insane FIRSTS to go through.
+They are all coming to fruition at that particular moment.
 Taking that in was so important for me.

-Fun fact: this was the last picture I took before going into labor
+Fun fact: this was the last picture I took before going into labor!

-We walked in the apartment and I just looked at Kyle with a heavy chest with so many emotions, all of a sudden I notice this huge “welcome baby boy” decoration on the floor with baby toys and balloons all over the apartment and I just lost it, burst in tears and will never, ever forget that precious moment, that fire in my heart.
+We walked into the apartment and I just looked at Kyle with a heavy chest with so many emotions, all of a sudden I notice this huge “welcome baby boy” decoration on the floor with baby toys and balloons all over the apartment and I just lost it, burst in tears and will never, ever forget that precious moment, that fire in my heart.
 I’m crying right now just writing about it.
-It was the most special, intense, life changing moment full of happiness ever.
+It was the most special, intense, life-changing moment full of happiness ever.
 There he was just sleeping peacefully.

-the first few months are no doubt quite intense and all babies are different!
+The first few months are no doubt quite intense and all babies are different!
 Oliver is a cuddler so at the beginning he would rarely let us put him down.
 That was a bit challenging but we just enjoyed the cuddles and I accepted that I was often stuck in crazy positions as he had just fallen asleep on top of me and just the idea of moving an inch was criminal!

 It goes by so fast and now I look at his pictures crying because I already miss him this tiny, or just reminisce how special it was.
 I also realize that I was a constant wreck attempting to learn or just figuring out what the hell I was doing that a lot things just feel like a flash.